Search Site

 If you don’t pass the means test, you must either continue making payments under the Chapter 13 repayment plan or your bankruptcy will be dismissed.
 If you do pass, you will still need to show that you can’t afford to satisfy the Chapter 13 repayment plan.

 Jeff Field & Associates helps clients throughout the Atlanta metropolitan area navigate Chapter 7 and 13 bankruptcies, including conversions.
-We have offices in Athens, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
+We have offices in Bogart, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
 To schedule an appointment, call 404-381-1278 or contact us online.

 Leave a Reply